-At the other end of LaGuardia, Delta is spending a cool $3.9 billion on its own construction masterplan and terminal of its own — and Delta has announced that its first new concourse (of four) will be opening seven new gates on Monday, November 4.
+Delta is spending a cool $3.9 billion on its own construction masterplan and terminal of its own — and the airline’s first new concourse will be opening seven new gates on Monday, November 4.

 Delta’s New LaGuardia Terminal